djagula/api/README.md

 **wavelengths**

 Search criteria can be specified by the wavelength bands for imagery (i.e. Landsat-8) and by file type for non-imagery data (e.g. *Hierarchical-Data-Format*).
 Choices of bands are: *Blue, Cirrus, Coastal-Aerosol, Green, Hierarchical-Data-Format, Near-Infrared, Panchromatic, Red, Short-Wave-Infrared-1, Short-Wave Infrared-2, Thermal-Infrared-1, and Thermal-Infrared-2.* This field is not case-sensitive.

 ### Example API Calls

 Examples of API calls and outputs can be found [HERE](https://github.com/skywatchspaceapps/api/blob/master/EXAMPLES.md).

-### Downloading the Data

-Each signed URL can be directly downloaded through a browser or programmatically, which expires **1 hour** after being generated.

 ### Dataset Documentation